What is HIV?

 Why do we need research into early detection systems for HIV?

-Finding out early that people have HIV is crucial for starting treatment before their immune system is irreversibly damaged and suffer from life threatening infections as their immune system is weak.
+Finding out early that people have HIV is crucial for starting treatment before their immune system is irreversibly damaged.
 Today, diagnosis is made by sophisticated laboratory tests and patients have to visit a clinic to have a test done.

-However early detection in non-hospital settings is problematic for rapid-tests, since they typically rely on antibody detection; these antibodies cannot be detected until 3 weeks to 6 months after the exposure.
-Moreover, antibody detection is sometimes inaccurate, for example it cannot be used to diagnose infants under 18 months of age as their mothers’ antibodies may cause false, positive results.
+Early detection in non-hospital settings is problematic for rapid-tests, since they typically rely on antibody detection; these antibodies cannot be detected until three weeks to six months after the exposure.
+Moreover, antibody detection is sometimes inaccurate, for example it cannot be used to diagnose infants under 18 months of age as their mothers’ antibodies may cause false positive results.

-Biomarkers for early detection are of interest to try and close this window period- the time between onset of infection and detection.
-Directly detecting parts of the virus, such as a protein called “p24 antigen”, is one way to do this, as this would strongly suggest that the virus is actually present, potentially at a very early stage.
+Biomarkers for early detection are of interest to try and close this window period - the time between onset of infection and detection.
+Directly detecting parts of the virus such as the p24 antigen, an important protein in HIV, can help detect the virus at early stages.
 This does present challenges due to the very low concentration of these proteins in the blood.

 As testing becomes necessary in non-clinical settings, data-linkage becomes increasingly important too; both to keep people linked into follow-up care and for public health efforts.
 The low-cost and widespread availability of mobile phones in developing countries offers tremendous opportunities for testing in remote settings.
 Geographically linked information could help support better access to follow-up care and public health interventions, to prevent the spread of HIV.